conduitio-labs/conduit-connector-sftp/README.md

 ## Source

 The source SFTP connector monitors a directory on an SFTP server for files matching a specified pattern.
 It reads these files and converts them into `opencdc.Record` that can be processed by Conduit.
+For handling large files, it splits them into smaller chunks, enabling smooth data handling through the Conduit pipeline.
 The connector supports both password and private key authentication methods.

 ### Configuration Options